 - Green City offers a lunch and breakfast program which may be purchased each day.
-Menus will be outlined on the monthly menu sent home with the students. - Extra milk can be purchased for 30 cents. - Fifth and sixth grade may have salads; salad bar is only a one-trip. - Extras may be purchased by fifth and sixth grades. - All students may get extra fruits and vegetables if quantity allows. - OPENED FOOD MAY NOT LEAVE THE CAFETERIA. - You may get extra milk or juice, if you have finished the milk on your tray. - All dietary requests or restrictions require a physician's order.
+Menus will be outlined on the monthly menu sent home with the students. - Extra milk can be purchased. - Fifth and sixth grade may have salads - Extras may be purchased by fifth and sixth grades. - All students may get extra fruits and vegetables if quantity allows. - OPENED FOOD MAY NOT LEAVE THE CAFETERIA. - All dietary requests or restrictions require a physician's order.
 This includes allergic reactions to food products.